Cellphones &

 Parent Guides for Snapchat, Instagram, TikTok can be found online.

-Regularly check ins with child/youth/partner about social media.
+Regularly check ins with child/youth/partner about social media use.

-Tech Talk Tuesdays blog has wonderful information learn more
+Tech Talk Tuesdays blog has wonderful information for how to talk about tech benefits and challenges.
+Learn more

 Unhook Youtube (removes recommended videos)